NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ```

 ## Submit Spark jobs to a Dataproc Cluster Accelerated by GPUs
-Similar to spark-submit for on-prem clusters, Dataproc supports submitting Spark applications to
+Similar to `spark-submit` for on-prem clusters, Dataproc supports submitting Spark applications to
 Dataproc clusters.
-The previous mortgage examples are also available as a [spark
+The previous mortgage examples are also available as a [Spark
 application](https://github.com/NVIDIA/spark-rapids-examples/tree/main/examples/XGBoost-Examples).

 Follow these